Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Or, having someone like your partner massage you before bed – that works a treat.
 Massage is a fantastic, natural way to tap into the body’s relaxation system.

-There are so many options such as back massage, head massage and reflexology on the feet to name a few.
+There are so many options, such as back massage, head massage, and foot reflexology.

-Add in some essential oils and nice massage oil, and it’s the best for getting rid of tension areas and to help stimulate the relaxation response.
+Add some essential oils and a nice massage oil, and it’s the best for removing tension areas and helping stimulate the relaxation response.

 Enough Sleep